developdenver/Writing-SQL/02-Advanced.md

 ## Learning Objectives
 By the end of this workshop, you will be able to
 1. Clearly phrase questions or problems you are having with SQL
+1. Create sample tables to illustrate a question
 1. Adapt solutions proposed by others

 ## Prompts for problems or discussions